Britain’s best read paper finished its last ever print run after being a mainstay of the newspaper industry for 168 years and printing 8,674 editions.

-The allegations are now subject to an internal inquiry at the paper’s parent company News International, and Prime Minister David Cameron has also called for public inquiries into press ethics and the handling of the original inquiry by he poice.
+The allegations are now subject to an internal inquiry at the paper’s parent company News International, and Prime Minister David Cameron has also called for public inquiries into press ethics and the handling of the original inquiry by the poice.

-Today’s editorial faced the allegations head on, as a leader in the paper said: "Quite simply, we lost our way.
+Today’s editorial faced the allegations head on, as a leader in the paper said: 'Quite simply, we lost our way.

-"Phones were hacked, and for that this newspaper is truly sorry.
+'Phones were hacked, and for that this newspaper is truly sorry.
 There is no justification for this appalling wrong-doing.
-No justification for the pain caused to victims, nor for the deep stain it has left on a great history."
+No justification for the pain caused to victims, nor for the deep stain it has left on a great history.'

 The editor of the News of the World, Colin Myler, who took over from Andy Coulson when he resigned in the wake of the 2006 revelatons, spoke to reporters outside the News of the World's offices late on Saturday night, after the completion of the final edition of the paper.

-He said: "It is the 8,674th edition after 168 years.
+He said: 'It is the 8,674th edition after 168 years.
 It's not a position that any editor would want, to close a title and, of course, I didn't close it.

-"I want to pay tribute to this wonderful team of people here who after a very difficult day have produced a wonderful paper.
+'I want to pay tribute to this wonderful team of people here who after a very difficult day have produced a wonderful paper.

-"It is a sad day for the staff.
-This is not where we want to be and not where we deserve to be."
+'It is a sad day for the staff.
+This is not where we want to be and not where we deserve to be.'

-In a show of solidarity with his staff, he added: "And now in the best traditions of Fleet Street, we are going to the pub."
+In a show of solidarity with his staff, he added: 'And now in the best traditions of Fleet Street, we are going to the pub.'

-The chairman and chief executive of News Corporation, Rupert Murdoch arrived at News International’s headquarters in Wapping, London, today to consult with senior executives over the allegations and the future of his Sunday tabloid offering in the UK, which is understood to include plans for a Sun on Sunday title.
+The chairman and chief executive of News Corporation, Rupert Murdoch, arrived at News International’s headquarters in Wapping, London, today to consult with senior executives over the allegations and the future of his Sunday tabloid offering in the UK, which is understood to include plans for a Sun on Sunday title.

-His meetings have included former News of the World editor and current chief executive of News International Rebekah Brooks, for whom Murdoch has pledged his "full support" concerning the phone-hacking allegations.
+His meetings have included former News of the World editor and current chief executive of News International Rebekah Brooks, for whom Murdoch has pledged his 'full support' concerning the phone-hacking allegations.

-Earlier this week, he called the allegations of phone hacking, "deplorable and unacceptable."
+Earlier this week, he called the allegations of phone hacking 'deplorable and unacceptable'.

 Speculation has been rife regarding the launch of a new News International Sunday tabloid after "Sun on Sunday" was trademarked this week.